 Theoretically, there are millions of consumers worldwide who have access to your website but are unable to read it.
 Making your WordPress multi language site available in popular languages, such as Mandarin, Spanish, Hindi, German, French and Russian, ensures that you are ready to attract a diverse array of people.

 There might even be people from other countries who are already trying to access your site.
-While your content might be delivered in English, the make-up of your audience could suggest that visitors might like to read in their native language.
+While your content might be delivered in English, the demographics of your audience could suggest that visitors might like to read in their native, non-English language.

 It also opens the door to word-of-mouth advertising.
-For example, a person in Spain would be much more likely to share a product page or article if were in Spanish.
+For example, a person in Spain is much more likely to share a product page or article that’s written in their preferred language – Spanish.
+The benefit is more directly clear if you have a multilingual WooCommerce store.

 2. Scale Your Business